sandeepyadav10011995/LLD/TODO APP/Important Key Factors.md

+#### SHARDING
-* SHARDING -: Data divide into multiple DB (equal distribution but maintaiance could be an issue when introducing new db server so we use consistent hashing rather than a simple mod.
+	Data divide into multiple DB (equal distribution but maintaiance could be an issue when introducing new db server so we use consistent hashing rather than a simple mod.

 	* SQL Joins are expensive (could use nosql if permits)
 	* NoSQL has built for sharding already, but for SQL you need to define alag se
 	* Trade off b/w Consistency vs Availibility (Twitter/ fb choose Availibility where as Banking uses Consistency) in case of data replication b/w several db nodes of replicas
 	* To maintain consistentcy b/w db nodes - 3 Phase commit is better (Prepare, Pre Commit, Commit), so if orchestrator (master)dies, a node will check of any other node is in pre commit phase, otherwise the commit will br aborted

+### Event Driven Info
 	* Kafka is industry standard for queue - Have high throughput (more number of msg can be passed fastly)
 	* Pub Sub Model benefits - Consumer can operate by it's capacity (leaky bucket algo - flash sale), Event Driven

 	* Rate Limiting - Limiting no. of request per user for a specific time

-* Timeline Generation - Hybrid Model
+###### Timeline Generation - Hybrid Model
 	Push - for normal users (not many followers) - push (append) their tweets to their follower's timeline data Pull - for celebrities (many followers) - place the tweet in cache too and whenever a follower open's timeline we'll pull data from cache too plus it's timeline data

+##### Some Important Rules
 	* 80-20 rule - 20% request bring 80% of traffic so we'll put that data in cache
 	* LRU Cache - Remove the least recently used one to put new data in cache

+#### Google Maps
 	* Any Nearby Usecase - ola, swiggy, nearbuy, etc - We use Google's S2 API Google Maps has divided whole world into cells/tiles and with each zoom level you can see 2**(zoom_level*2) tiles .
 So you need to pass the user location , zoom level and radius to S2 to get all the nearby data (cell IDs) - it has total 21 zoom levels

 	* Master Slave Architectue - Master will handle writes, slave will handle reads
 	* Gossip Protocol - DB servers (sharded) tell each other the range of data they are storing through this (Used in Uber)

 	* Bloom Filter - to check if any data is preexisted in DB (used in web crawler to see if we have saved a URL or to check whether we have that name as username in DB) - Apply multiple hashing to a string and for each hash value make true a bit in the array https://youtu.be/XbXL9ijDJpo?t=2708

 * HTTP Long Polling is a technique used to push information to a client as soon as possible on the server. ...